terramate-io/terramate-docs/cli/reference/cmdline/generate.md

 ## Examples

-Generate files for all configurations defined in the current directory and all of its subdirectories.
+Generate files for all configurations defined in the current directory and its subdirectories.

 ```bash
 terramate generate